 For aspiring actors the situation could be even tougher due to all the investments necessary to pursue this career choice.

 If you’re in the position to move to Los Angeles, then as brave and bold as this call may be, it will also demand of you to keep a hawkeye over your finances, something that causes pre-mature balding from late-night hair yanking.
 I would know.

 In this article, I’m using my personal experience and budgets from the years of living in this city as well as current research on the cost of living in Los Angeles – unexpected as well as expected.
 This post will save you time and money if you’re new to LA.

 Who are these numbers aimed at?
 I’m a single person living by myself, so all calculations are based around that.
-If your situation is similar, then this is the most accurate article on how much it costs to live in LA in 2016 you can find.
+If your situation is similar, then this is the most accurate article on how much it costs to live in LA you can find.